 A few years ago I learned about a ‘new-to-me’ method for propagating plants – it was called the ‘Forsythe Pot’.
 The Forsythe Pot method is a way to propagate plant cuttings.
 Someone named ‘zuzu’s petals’ posted a helpful tutorial on PlantSwap.net..

 Instantly, I needed to learn more.
 Researching, I found a Forsythe Pot tutorial that goes a bit beyond the usual stem cutting that most people know.
-It’s from the University of Minnesota.
-Lots of good information.
+There’s a very good blog post with lots of information.
+Check out the Garden Geeks blog.

 After doing a bit more research I assembled the supplies to make my first Forsythe Pot.
 It was a success!
 I made several more and now have a way to root as many cuttings as I care to.
 Sharing plants with friends is fun and easy.
 Since learning this method I have been giving away as many as 300 plants each year.